-To me, a cafe is a place where you go sit down, have a snack & drink, as you read a book or write.
+To me, a cafe is a place where you go sit down, have a snack & drink, as you catch up on some reading, or some work.

 Back when Java House was new, that was always my go to spot.